A-wase/journal-app/README.md

 ![App Screenshot](https://via.placeholder.com/800x400.png?text=Digital+Journal+App+Screenshot)

 ## Why I made this journal app
 I created this journal app for personal use and as a way to learn more about the Streamlit library and SQLite.
 Initially, I planned to build this project using Tkinter and to export the database into Microsoft Excel.
 However, as I worked on improving my programming skills, I researched better database management solutions beyond simple Excel file exports.
-Thatâ€™s when I decided to use SQLite.
+Thatâ€™s when I discovered and decided to use SQLite.

 While saving data as an Excel or CSV file might have been a viable alternative, I believe that Excel spreadsheets could become slow when handling large amounts of data and this could negatively impact the app's usage in the future.
 More importantly, my main goal was to learn, experiment, and grow as a developer.
 I was particularly excited to discover Streamlit and explore SQL-based data management within my own project.